-Impact/ Source Potential Impact Mitigation Measure Responsibility Implementation Schedule/Cost Residual Impact Ordering materials that have reusable packaging and/or in bulk can significantly reduce waste generated Request suppliers to use minimal packaging.
+Impact/ Source Potential Impact Mitigation Measure Responsibility Implementation Schedule/Cost Residual Impact significantly reduce waste generated works start and throughout construction period.
+Request suppliers to use minimal packaging.
+EPC As soon as the works start and throughout construction period.
 Chemicals should be ordered in returnable drums.
-"Buy-back" arrangements should be made with key suppliers so that any surplus chemicals or materials can be returned Refillable containers will be used, where possible, for collection of solid and liquid wastes Housekeeping Minor Separate waste streams to facilitate recycling.
-All storage areas must be well organised and waste appropriately managed through segregation of hazardous and non-hazardous waste.
-Waste within each category will be further segregated by type (paper, plastic, metal, masonry) and whether the material is recyclable or non-recyclable.
-A waste log will be kept onsite and will contain, at least, information about quantities, management solution (according to the waste management hierarchy described in the baseline section) types, operator, final disposal/destination, etc.) Install adequate storage facilities for non-hazardous waste in designated areas to prevent waste from dispersing throughout the site Include in the employees' inception training sections to increase their awareness of waste management protocols including proper handling and storage of waste, and emergency response and contingency plans.
 EPC As soon as the works start and throughout construction period.
-Minor Waste Storage Moderate Food waste must be stored within a sealed metal or plastic skip or EPC As soon as the works Minor
+"Buy-back" arrangements should be made with key suppliers so that any surplus chemicals or materials can be returned EPC As soon as the works start and throughout construction period.
+Refillable containers will be used, where possible, for collection of solid and liquid wastes EPC As soon as the works start and throughout construction period.
+Housekeeping Negligible to Minor Separate waste streams to facilitate recycling.
+All storage areas must be well organised and waste appropriately managed through segregation by type (paper, plastic, metal, masonry) and whether the material is reusable onsite, recyclable or non-recyclable.
+EPC As soon as the works start and throughout construction period.
+Negligible A waste log will be kept onsite and will contain, at least, information about quantities, management solution (according to the waste management hierarchy described in the baseline section) types, EPC As soon as the works start and throughout